-We have compiled a list of common pediatric residency interview questions for your perusal.
+If you’re applying for your dream pediatric residency, one of the most important parts of your medical residency interview prep is practicing pediatric residency interview questions.
+We have compiled a list of common pediatric residency interview questions to help you prepare.
 These sample questions and answers will give you a good starting point for learning how to answer any residency interview questions.
 We also provide you with medical residency interview tips on how to answer and what is really being asked.

 Article Contents

-Top Questions A Short List of Other Common or Potential Pediatric Residency Interview Questions General Tips on Answering Pediatric Residency Interview Questions Conclusion FAQs
+Most Common Pediatric Residency Interview Questions Other Potential Pediatric Residency Interview Questions Tips on Answering Pediatric Residency Interview Questions FAQs

-This question is asking you to show why you match perfectly with the program.
+This question is asking why you match perfectly with the pediatric residency program you have applied to.
 This means that you should mention specific details about the program and connect those details back to yourself.
-You need to show that you have put thought into the particular program to which you are applying.
+If you are applying to one of the best residency programs in Canada or the best residency programs in the US you will need to show you have put lots of thought into why you are a good fit.
+This could include reasons like a good reputation for a particular subspecialty or a connection with a prestigious medical fellowship.

 Want to know the most common residency interview questions and answers?
 Watch this video: